 Despite the Messianic emphasis of this reading, it does not seem likely this is the meaning of afikomen.

 Others suggest that the word afikomen originates from an ancient Greek tradition known as epikomion.
-In this tradition, the ancient Greeks participated in pagan after-dinner festivities by traveling from one party to another, so the Rabbis named this piece of matzah afikomen to show how the Jewish community must not imitate the pagan parties in their celebrations.
+In this tradition, the ancient Greeks participated in pagan after-dinner festivities by traveling from one party to another, so the rabbis named this piece of matzah afikomen to show how the Jewish community must not imitate the pagan parties in their celebrations.
 Rather than a continuous evening of festivities, the Jewish people must approach the Passover meal with reverence.

 Before the destruction of the Temple, the Jewish community concluded the Passover meal with the eating of a small (olive-sized) piece of lamb.
 This ritual emphasized the importance of the Pesach sacrifice.
-Today, the afikomen represents this sacrifice, and Jewish people concludes the Passover meal with the eating of a small piece of the afikomen.
+Today, the afikomen represents this sacrifice, and Jewish people conclude the Passover meal with the eating of a small piece of the afikomen.

 When Jesus celebrated His last Passover with His disciples, He gave them matzah as the symbol of His body.
 The matzah is unleavened, striped and pierced, just as the prophet Isaiah describes the Messiah: “But He was wounded for our transgressions, He was bruised for our iniquities; the chastisement for our peace was upon Him, and by His stripes we are healed.”
 (Isaiah 53:5).